 Previously, any household in Kenya within 600 meters of an electric transformer could apply for an electricity connection at a fixed price of KES 35,000 (US$398 at the time of evaluation).
 While below the cost to supply the connection, this price was very high in a setting in which most households’ annual income was below US$1,000.
 Among study participants, 92 percent of unconnected households used kerosene as their primary lighting source, and spent an average of US$5.55 per month on energy.
 A small proportion of participants from unconnected households owned solar lanterns (6 percent) and off-grid solar home systems (3 percent).

-Researchers conducted a randomized evaluation to measure the impact of offering subsidies to connect to the power grid on the demand for rural electrification in Kenya.
+Researchers partnered with REA to measure the impact of offering subsidies to connect to the power grid on the demand for rural electrification in Kenya.

-Corruption and Mismanagement: Audits of the electric contractors work revealed over-reporting of labor and transport costs and some evidence of leakage in the form of missing electrical poles.
-These findings suggest that electric grid construction costs may be substantially inflated due to mismanagement and corruption in Kenya, pointing to the possibility that improved monitoring and enforcement of contractors could reduce costs and possibly improve project quality and safety.
+Corruption and Mismanagement: Audits of the electric contractors’ work revealed over-reporting of labor and transport costs and some evidence of leakage in the form of missing electrical poles.
+This indicated that electric grid construction costs may be inflated due to mismanagement and corruption, suggesting that improved monitoring and enforcement of contractors could reduce costs.